-You also might notice inflammation and redness of his skin.
-Ear inflammation is a possibility.
-Your dog might develop lesions that are especially greasy or dry in feel.
-Unpleasant smells are common in dogs with seborrhea.
+You also might discover inflammation and redness of his skin or ears.
+He might develop lesions that are especially greasy or dry in feel.
+Unpleasant odors are common in dogs with seborrhea, according to VCA Hospitals.
 These smells generally are enhanced in dogs who possess secondary yeast or bacterial infections.

-If you're worried that your dog might have seborrhea, take him to the veterinarian immediately.
-Vets typically diagnose these skin conditions by conducting physical examinations, stool examinations, hormone tests, skin biopsies, skin culture assessments, skin scrapings and complete blood cell counts.
-Blood tests can evaluate whether dogs have conditions such as Cushing's disease and hypothyroidism.
-Once the veterinarian determines what caused the seborrhea, she can proceed with treating the source.
+Once the veterinarian determines the cause of the seborrhea, she can proceed with treating the source.
 If there doesn't appear to be a source condition, she'll diagnose your pet as having primary seborrhea.
 Since primary seborrhea lacks a cure, vets usually focus on minimizing the symptoms in affected dogs.

-Some examples of common seborrhea treatments are medicated anti-seborrheic shampoos, hypoallergenic diet plans, omega-3 fatty acid supplementation, retinoids, moisturizers and oral cyclosporine.
-Vets also sometimes prescribe anti-fungal or antibiotic drugs for secondary bacterial infection treatment.
-If your vet suggests medicated shampoo treatment for your pooch, you might have to shave or clip his fur, especially if it's long.
-Doing this can make it much easier for medicated shampoos to get to his skin.
-Shampoos that are used to treat seborrhea in dogs often contain components such as coal tar, benzoyl peroxide, salicylic acid and sulfur.
+Should your vet suggests medicated shampoo treatment for your pooch, she might shave or clip his fur, especially if it's long to make it much easier for medication to reach his skin.
+Shampoos used to treat seborrhea in dogs often contain components such as coal tar, benzoyl peroxide, salicylic acid, and sulfur.